Acura RDX prototype is a thinly veiled 2019 RDX that puts luxury rivals on notice

 As shown by the RDX prototype, the third-generation RDX is longer and wider.
 The track grows by 1.2 inches, and the wheelbase is 2.5 inches longer, while the front overhang is shorter.
 The pentagonal grille from the Acura Precision Concept that has rolled out to the rest of the lineup is found up front.
 It looks more at home here, perhaps because it was part of the design from the beginning.
 It is flanked by the next generation of Acura's LED headlights.
 In fact, all of the exterior lighting is LEDs.
 The rest of the body is highlighted by sharp character lines that accentuate the extra length of this crossover, though Acura isn't saying how much longer it is.
 A chrome trim strip on the roof is notable as well, and it widens at the rear where it defines the rearmost pillar.

 In addition to the sporty look of the prototype, Acura says a sporty A-Spec variant will be offered for the 2019 model and all core Acuras moving forward will get the A-Spec treatment.
+Acura also announced it would bring back Type S models, though it didn't say for what vehicles.

 A new, Acura-exclusive platform underpins the RDX and Acura says it is dramatically stiffened.
 Under the hood, Acura changes its winning formula a bit, swapping the 3.5-liter V-6 for a new turbocharged DOHC 2.0-liter 4-cylinder engine mated to the brand's new 10-speed automatic transmission.
-The engine is a dual-overhead cam-unit with Acura's VTEC technology, and Acura says it delivers 40-percent more low-end torque than the V-6 it replaces, but Honda's luxury brand isn't providing power figures yet.
+The engine is the dual-overhead cam turbo-4 with VTEC technology from the Honda Accord and Civic Type R. Acura says it delivers 40-percent more low-end torque than the V-6 it replaces, but Honda's luxury brand isn't providing power figures yet.
 The brand's Super-Handling All-Wheel Drive with torque vectoring also makes its return in the RDX, and Acura says the rear differential can handle 40 percent more torque, making this the most advanced version of SH-AWD yet.
 An adaptive damper system is also available, and the vehicle has an NSX-inspired Integrated Dynamics System with Sport, Sport+, Comfort, and Snow modes.

 2019 Acura RDX prototypeEnlarge Photo